sqitchers/homebrew-sqitch/README.md

 build Oracle support into Sqitch.
 [Here's how](https://www.imore.com/how-turn-system-integrity-protection-macos).

-Set `$HOMEBREW_ORACLE_HOME` to the full path to the directory for the instant client.
+With SIP disabled, set `$HOMEBREW_ORACLE_HOME` to the full path to the directory for the instant client.
 This will allow the build to find the libraries necessary to complete the build with Oracle support.

 ### `--with-vertica-support`